 The MGMA Board of Directors is the sole policy making body of MGMA.
 It is the goal of the Board of Directors that its policy making process be clear and understandable to the general membership.
 The goal of the Board will be to adopt policies that are consistent with the strategic direction for the Association.

 Policy initiatives for Board consideration may originate with any member or component of membership of the Association.
-If existing policy does not address the issue, the Board will refer the issue for consideration to the Chair of the Government Affairs Committee (GAC).
-The GAC Chair shall direct the appropriate Association staff to research any so designated issue and prepare briefing materials relevant for presentation and consideration by said committee.
+If existing policy does not address the issue, the Board will refer the issue for consideration to the Government Affairs Council (GAC).
+The GAC shall direct the appropriate Association staff to research any so designated issue and prepare briefing materials relevant for presentation and consideration by said council.